KojimaMcMaple/KH_2D_Space_Shooter/README.md

 # KH_2D_Space_Shooter
-• 2D Space Shooter game for George Brown College's Game Fundamentals I project.
+• 2D Space Shooter game for George Brown College's 1st semester Game Fundamentals 1 project.

 • Created using C++ & SDL 2.0 in roughly 5 days in total.
 All free assets acquired on the net.